nickwells/utilities/gosh/_gosh.NOTES.md

-Any parameters that you pass to the script will be interpreted by gosh so you can add extra code to be run\.
+Any parameters that you pass to the script will be interpreted as gosh parameters so you can add extra code to be run\.

+You can skip the formatting stage by passing the dont\-format parameter\.
+This makes your script run a little faster and, more importantly, removes the dependency on additional commands \(like gofmt or goimports\)\.
+If you do skip formatting though you will need to provide the packages to be imported through import parameters\.

+You might also want to consider setting the full path of the Go command using the set\-go\-cmd parameter\.
+This will remove the need for the person running the shebang script to even have the go command in their path\.
 ### See Parameters
 * after\-file
 * before\-file
+* dont\-format
 * exec\-file
 * global\-file
+* import
+* set\-go\-cmd